Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

-Interestingly, the consistency bias appears to be exacerbated by CoT prompting, which improves the overall model performance, but magnifies the difference in accuracy between consistent and inconsistent problems.
+\paragraph{Results.} The results of the consistency bias test reveal 20 out of 23 statistically significant CATEs.
+As displayed in \cref{table:results} (leftmost column), all models exhibit lower accuracy when solving inconsistent problems compared to their consistent counterparts.
+Interestingly, the bias appears to be exacerbated by CoT prompting, which improves the overall model performance, but magnifies the difference in accuracy between consistent and inconsistent problems.
 This finding aligns with research indicating that CoT prompting may also amplify other types of biases present in the training data \cite{shaikh-etal-2023-second}.
-Particularly notable\andreas{I wonder how much this sentence adds if we're not drawing a parallel to model size, differences in training etc abu i guess its neat to see how significant the effect of the bias is, but maybe the specific models are not relevant to that observation} CATEs are observed for the base versions of \llama 7B, \llama 13B, and \mistral 7B, for which the inconsistent formulation of the problems leads to an accuracy drop larger than 50\%.
+Particularly notable CATEs are observed for the base versions of \llama 7B, \llama 13B, and \mistral 7B, for which the inconsistent formulation of the problems leads to an accuracy drop larger than 50\%.